PeterCamilleri/CX16/README.md

 ## Sections

-The contents of this repository are divided into the following sections:
+The contents of this repository are currently divided into the following
+sections:

 Section   | Description
 ----------|----------------------------------------------------